-There are many reasons to save the Camberwell Cemeteries and make them nature reserves like Nunhead, Highgate and others.
+There are many reasons to save the Camberwell Cemeteries and make them nature reserves like Nunhead and Highgate Cemeteries:

 These are 100 acres of nature and green space, including 10 (was 12) acres of woods, in polluted inner London.